Flying Carpet Bedtime Stories

 Flynn told Mira to hold tight to the tassels, because wonder is slippery.

-Below, the village lights shrank to tiny candles while above, the sky waited like a grand stage curtain.
+Below them the village lights shrank to tiny candles.
+Above, the sky waited like a curtain about to open.

-Mira asked if the journey would be long, and Flynn replied that time moves differently for dreamers.
+Mira asked if the journey would be long.
+Flynn said time moves differently for dreamers, which was not exactly an answer, but Mira decided she liked it anyway.

-They soared over forests where wolves sang lullabies to snowflakes, and over rivers that carried moonlight like silver coins.
+They soared over forests where wolves sang lullabies to snowflakes, and over rivers carrying moonlight like silver coins tumbling along the current.
+Each mile felt like turning a page in a pop-up picture book, the kind where you can smell the ink.

-Soon the air grew thinner, and the stars seemed to lean closer, curious about the passenger.
+The air grew thinner.
+The stars seemed to lean closer, curious about the passenger on the little glowing rug.

 Flynn hummed a traveling song about comets who comb their tails across the dark.